Kemerd/ReactorUMG/README.md

 <h2 id="faq">FAQ</h2>

-Here is the English translation of your text:

 **Q: What is the relationship with native UMG/Slate?**
 **A:** ReactorUMG is designed for teams that "build UI with React" and complements UMG/Slate; it still relies on UE's UI rendering system and script bridging at the low level.